 The Jean Hasbrouck House is one of the main attractions on Huguenot Street and is a separate National Historic Landmark.
 It was built in 1721 by Jacob Hasbrouck and served as the family home and as the village store.
 Three slaves—named Gerritt, James, and Molly in Jean’s will—also lived on the premises.
 The family lived in this house for several generations.
 Josiah Hasbrouck was a congressman in the Jefferson and Madison administrations; he also built the nearby Locust Lawn Estate farm complex.
 The house was purchased by the Society and opened to the public in 1899.

 The Walloon Church at New Paltz is another interesting relic.
 Though the settlers were French, their homes were built in the Dutch style and by the 1750s, due to a lack of French-speaking ministers, their church services were also conducted in Dutch.
 By the 1800s, they had converted their services to English.
 Yet, despite the linguistic reworkings, religion was still the mainstay of their culture.
 Their first service was held in 1683 and the first church was built in 1717.
-Today’s Walloon Church at New Paltz is a replica, built in 1839, of the one the settlers built in the early 1700s.
-Though the church is not the original stone building, the 17th century gravestones of the original settlers can still be found there.
+Today’s Walloon Church at New Paltz is a replica of 1700s version.
+Though the church is not the original stone building, the 17th-century gravestones of the original settlers can still be found there.